alchemyplatform/aa-sdk/site/packages/aa-signers/magic/authenticate.md

 `authenticate` is a method on the `MagicSigner` which leverages the `Magic` web SDK to authenticate a user.

-This method must be called before accessing the other methods availbel on the `MagicSigner`, such as signing messages or typed data or accessing user details.
+This method must be called before accessing the other methods available on the `MagicSigner`, such as signing messages or typed data or accessing user details.

 ## Usage